Guide To Health Screenings At Every Age

 Health Screenings for Adults 65+

 At this age, you should continue the above screenings as recommended by your doctor.
 You may need to visit the doctor more often to monitor health conditions linked with aging.
-In addition, adults over age 65 should screen for 8:
+In addition, adults over age 65 should screen for4:

 • Glaucoma: Risk for glaucoma increases around age 65.
 This disease can damage the optic nerve and eventually lead to blindness.
+This condition is a leading cause of blindness worldwide.
 Individuals in this age group should get regular checkups with an eye doctor to reduce the risk of glaucoma.
+Yearly eye exams are generally recommended for adults, however.

 • Abdominal aortic aneurysm screening (men): This condition, which occurs when the aorta swells, can lead to an aortic tear.
 Men in this age group are at a higher risk of developing this condition, especially if they’ve smoked.